Search Results :

 • Navigate to role mapping section and provide the mappings for the highlighted roles.

-Login-role mapping - WordPress SAML SSO
+Login-role mapping - SAML SSO for WordPress

 • For example, If you want a user whose Group/Role attribute value is wp-editor to be assigned as an Editor in WordPress, just provide the mapping as wp-editor in the Editor field of Role Mapping section.